c0dycode/BL2ModStuff/Commands.md

 open XY
 ```

-# Get the Drop Chance/weight for DropODDS_BossUniqueRares
+# Get the Drop Chance/Weight for DropODDS_BossUniqueRares for example
 As I keep forgetting how and that I can do this -

 ```